sass/sass/doc-src/SASS_REFERENCE.md

 ### `if()`

-The builtin `if()` function allows you to branch on a condition and returns only one of two possible outcomes.
+The built-in `if()` function allows you to branch on a condition and returns only one of two possible outcomes.
 It can be used in any script context.
 The `if` function only evaluates the argument corresponding to the one that it will return -- this allows you to refer to variables